MarinHure/Blob_Detectron/README.md

 ![Annotation with supervisely](images_readme/supervisely.png)

-Annotations are exported in the COCO format and split into training data "physarum_train" (80%) and test data "physarum_test" (20%).
+Annotations are exported in the COCO format and split into training data "physarum_train" (80%) and test data "physarum_test" (20%) using [cocosplit](https://github.com/akarazniewicz/cocosplit)

 We chose the Mask R-CNN model, an extension of Faster R-CNN, which utilizes the Detectron2 API.